 Without authentication of avatar, an attacker can falsify an avatar to impersonate the user represented by the legitimate avatar.
-Then the attacker can manipulate the falsified avatar in a mobile metaverse service to launch more types of attacks.
+E.g. an attacker may download avatars of other users or generate his/her own avatar by copy-paste other user's avatar, and use the avatar to represent him/herself when interacting with the metaverse and with other users.
+As long as the association between the avatar and the user/subscriber being represented by the avatar cannot be verified in a mobile metaverse service, such attack cannot be detected.
+Then the attacker can manipulate the falsified/copied avatar in a mobile metaverse service to launch more types of attacks.
 Even if the unique identifier of a legitimate avatar can be changed from time to time, the attacker can still launch such attack during the valid period of the identifier.

-Editor’s Note: more clarification on the threats is FFS.

 5.4.3 Potential security requirements

 The 5G system shall provide a means to support authenticating a digital representation to represent a user in mobile metaverse services.

-Editor’s Note: more requirements are FFS.
+The 5G system shall provide a means to support authorizing the user/subscriber to use the digital representation (avatar) in mobile metaverse services.

+NOTE: User authentication is not in the scope of the study.

+NOTE: User identification is out of scope of the 5GC.

 5.X Key Issue #X: <Key Issue Name>

 5.X.1 Key issue details